Graham & Van der Merwe 'hunting down' Hogg record

 "I want to play the best teams and best players in the world but it's just about focusing on myself, I don't really focus on other players prior to games.

 "It's a World Cup.
 It is special.
-It's nice to have my family over because they didn't make it to Japan.
+It's nice to have my family over because they didn't make it to [the 2019 World Cup in] Japan.
 With it being so close to home, there's going to be so much support here and we feed off that."